-Zev: Baby Name of the Day Zev scores high on Scrabble, brings to mind a fierce, majestic creature, and shares the short, punchy style of Jax.
+The baby name Zev scores high on Scrabble, brings to mind a fierce creature, and shares the short, punchy style of Jax and Kai.
 What’s not to love?

 Thanks to Kells for suggesting our Baby Name of the Day.

-First, Benjamin.
-In the Book of Genesis, Benjamin is the youngest of Jacob’s twelve sons, and a “wolf that raveneth.”
-Choose your translation, but it feels pretty dark.
-But it also suggests positive traits.
-Benjamin’s descendants went to be warriors.
-Plus wolves symbolize bravery.
-There’s a positive reading of the name Wolf, and Zev shares it.
+In the Book of Genesis, Benjamin is the youngest of Jacob’s twelve sons, described as a “wolf that raveneth.”
+Maybe that’s a little dark and scary.
+But Benjamin’s descendants became warriors.
+In this case, wolves symbolize bravery.

-Then there’s another reality: in German, Wolf – and names containing the element Wolf – were common.
+In German, Wolf – and names containing the element wolf – were common.
 Zev may have come into use as the Hebrew equivalent.
 The Yiddish Velvel is also heard.
 A nineteenth century European singer and entertainer was born Benjamin Wolf Ehrenkrantz, but became known professionally as Velvel Zbarjer.

 In The Lunar Chronicles series, Marissa Meyer’s YA reinvention of so many familiar fairy tales, Little Red Riding Hood is called Scarlet, and she falls in love with Ze’ev “Wolf” Kesley.